-How do you evaluate Dana Gas’ performance in 2020?
+How do you evaluate Dana Gas’s performance in 2020?

-Given the incredible challenges that we faced in 2020, I am extremely happy with our performance and outcome.
-In the face of the limitations imposed by the spread of the global pandemic, we managed to maintain our production levels in both Egypt and the Kurdistan Region of Iraq (KRI) without any setbacks.
-Given COVID-19, the industry has witnessed an unprecedented collapse in oil price; however, at Dana Gas, we still managed to make an operating profit for 2020.
+Given the incredible challenges that we faced in 2020, I am extremely happy with our performance.
+In the face of the limitations imposed by the spread of the global pandemic, we managed to maintain our production levels in both Egypt and the Kurdistan Region of Iraq (KRI) without interruptions.
+The global pandemic also brought with it an unprecedented collapse in the oil price; but despite this, we still managed to make an operating profit for 2020.

-Firstly, we had to secure the health and safety of workforce at our operations.
-When the pandemic hit, our priority was the health and safety of our workforce.
-We put stringent health and safety protocols in place to keep our operating environments “COVID free” and we have been extremely successful.
+Firstly, our operations.
+When the pandemic hit our priority was the health and safety of our workforce.
+We put stringent health and safety protocols in place to keep our operating environments “COVID free” and we have been extremely successful in doing so.

-With all processionary measures in place, our operations continued uninterruptedly throughout the year.
+This allowed our operations to continue uninterruptedly throughout the year.
 This was particularly important in the KRI, where the gas produced from our Khor Mor plant provides the feedstock for over 80% of the power generation for the region.

-Despite the pandemic, we also managed to execute a debottlenecking project in the plant last July, allowing us to further expand production by up to 50 mmscf/d.
-Over the past few months, we have been producing at record levels in the fourth quarter with over 440 mmscf/d; this is a 9% increase than that of the same quarter in 2019.
+Despite the pandemic, we also managed to execute a debottlenecking project in the plant last July, which allowed us to further expand production by up to 50 mmscf/d.
+Over the past few months, we have been producing at record levels in the fourth quarter with over 440 mmscf/d; this is a 9% increase over the same quarter in 2019.

 I am equally proud of our operational performance in Egypt.
-As we are fighting a natural 20% decline rate from our reservoirs, Dana Gas has managed to limit its decline rate to 8% as a result of workover activities and production optimization measures.
-Currently, we have put in an infill development well activity plan, which will result in production increase in 2021.
+Here we are fighting a natural 20% decline rate from our reservoirs.
+We managed to limit its decline rate to 8% as a result of workover activities and production optimization measures.
+We have also planned an infill development well activity which will result in production increasing in 2021.

 Of course, we are helped by the fact that we are a gas company and our gas contracts are not so sensitive to oil prices, hence we have a natural hedge against low oil price environments.